netwrix-tkm/Netwrix-Knowledge-Base/README.md

 ## When to Use Long and Short Names

-Use a full product name, such as “Netwrix Auditor”,
+Use a full product name, such as "Netwrix Auditor",

 * Every time you introduce a product for the first time

-* When mentioning service names (e.g., “Netwrix Auditor for File Servers Service”)
+* When mentioning service names (e.g., "Netwrix Auditor for File Servers Service")

-* With log names (e.g., “Netwrix Auditor Health Log”)
+* With log names (e.g., "Netwrix Auditor Health Log")

-Use a short product name, such as “Auditor”,
+Use a short product name, such as "Auditor",

 * Every time after the first mention of the product

-* With the words “server” and “client”
+* With the words "server" and "client"

 Don't use a product name for product components if the product name has already been introduced.
 For example,